tadmn/spectrum/README.md

 # Spectrum
 Free, open-source, liberally-licensed, 2-dimensional audio spectrum analyzer.

-The `Spectrum` plugin used the [visage](https://github.com/VitalAudio/visage) library to render the analyzer.
+The `Spectrum` plugin uses the [visage](https://github.com/VitalAudio/visage) library to render the analyzer.

 If you want to use a different graphics library, slot [AnalyzerProcessor](src/AnalyzerProcessor.h) into your audio pipeline.
 It will output vectors of X/Y coordinates (on the range [0, 1]) that can then be sent to your graphics